dimastatz/cloud-profiler/docs/recommendations-logs.md

 - Actor 4: User
     - View reasoning flow and result
-    - ?

 ### Non-Functional
 1. Handle Scale of 1000 profiling sessions.
 Each session generates up to 100Kb/sec
-2. Knowledge D
+2. Knowledge Base should be scaled to hold 1M knowledge facts and reasoning steps

+## High-Level Design

+## Low-Level Design